 Ensuring health facilities have reliable electricity saves lives.
 Bringing governments and the health, energy and development sectors closer together to develop solutions is even more pressing now, during a global pandemic.

-Sustainable Energy for All (SEforALL) will drive the powering healthcare agenda by equipping governments and their development partners with the evidence and solutions to achieve universal electrification of health facilities by 2030.
+Our Powering Healthcare programme equips governments and their development partners with the evidence and solutions needed to achieve universal electrification of health facilities by 2030.
 It is supported by USAID/Power Africa through the 2021-2023 Powering Healthcare Africa Project.

-- Data & Research: build the evidence base for powering healthcare facilities, particularly related to: (i) sector intelligence/mapping; and (ii) impact research (health impact & multiplier effect)
+- Build the evidence base for powering healthcare facilities, particularly related to sector intelligence/mapping and impact research (health impact and multiplier effect)

-- Thought Leadership: Develop new ideas and solutions that address critical barriers to the wide-scale and sustainable adoption of distributed clean energy solutions in health facilities: (i) scalable and sustainable business models; (ii) policy and planning; and (iii) technical standards and quality assurance frameworks
+- Develop new ideas and solutions that address critical barriers to the wide-scale and sustainable adoption of distributed clean energy solutions in health facilities such as scalable and sustainable business models, policy and planning, and technical standards and quality assurance frameworks

-- Collaboration & Coordination: strengthen the political technical cooperation and knowledge exchange among health and energy players, at both the global and country level.
+- Strengthen the cooperation and knowledge exchange among health and energy players, at both the global and country level.

 - Provide technical assistance and strategic advisory to governments and their development partners in priority countries to support ongoing and planned large-scale health facility electrification programmes.

 Projects and initiatives